-Independent mobility is linked to cognitive, social, motor, language and social-emotional development.
-From 6 months to 3 years of age, typically developing children move toward people or things of interest, learning from their environment and forming important neurological pathways.
-However, between 6 and 9 percent of children under the age of 16 have impairments that restrict mobility.
+Independent mobility is critical to development from 6 months to 3 years of age - typically developing children move toward their interests, learning from their environment and forming important neurological pathways.
+However, 6% to 9% of children have impairments that restrict mobility.
 By reducing the barriers to independence through assistive technologies, CSU clinicians can augment physical capabilities and optimize participation in play or leisure activities for age-appropriate development.

 Where children of all abilities come to play in Cleveland!

 CSU faculty and community partners utilize low-cost technologies to help minimize barriers that once limited a child’s participation:

 - promotes independence and access for young children with mobility and sensory impairments in the community;

 - provides a play/leisure experience while facilitating fun, freedom, fulfillment, and friendship for children of all ability levels;

 - exposes children of all ability levels to new, engaging, and enriching activities in the community;

 - offers movement and sensory experiences while encouraging children to think and socialize with friends!

 All PLAAY on the Move events are free but registration is required.